Algebraic Kasparov K-theory. II: Introduction

 Let $k$ be the field of complex numbers $\bb C$ and let $\cc K^\sigma(A,-)$ be the (0,0)-space of the bispectrum $\Theta^\infty_{\bb G}\bb{KG}(A,-)$.
-We raise a question that there is a category of commutative $\bb C$-algebras $\Re$ such that the fibrant simplicial set $\cc K^\sigma(\bb C,\bb C)$ has homotopy type of $\Omega^\infty\Sigma^\infty S^0$.
+We raise a question whether there is a category $\Re$ of commutative $\bb C$-algebras such that the fibrant simplicial set $\cc K^\sigma(\bb C,\bb C)$ has the homotopy type of $\Omega^\infty\Sigma^\infty S^0$.
 The question is justified by a recent result of Levine~\cite{Lev} saying that over an algebraically closed field $F$ of characteristic zero the homotopy groups of weight zero of the motivic sphere spectrum evaluated at $F$ are isomorphic to the stable homotopy groups of the classical sphere spectrum.
-The role of the motivic sphere spectrum in our context plays the bispectrum $\Sigma_{\bb G}^\infty\Sigma^\infty r\bb C$.
+The role of the motivic sphere spectrum in our context is played by the bispectrum $\Sigma_{\bb G}^\infty\Sigma^\infty r\bb C$.